mgrinstein/mgrinstein/README.md

 My name is Monique and I use GitHub for Software Development, Cloud Computing, Data Science & IoT projects, as well as tech courses and coding challenges.

 - 🎓 I have a Graduate degree in Electrical Engineering (UFRJ) and a Master of Engineering degree in System Integration (IMT Atlantique).
-- ✨ I am an Ambassador for 'WiDS - Women in Data Science' organization in London and Rio de Janeiro.
+- ✨ I am an Ambassador for the 'WiDS - Women in Data Science' organization in London and Rio de Janeiro.
 Glad to be able to promote inclusiveness and diversity in STEM!
 - :octocat: My main hobbies are ballet dancing, drawing and watercolour painting.
 - 💬 I love to learn new languages!
 I speak English, French, Portuguese and Spanish.
 My German ist kaputt though...